couchbaselabs/ansible-couchbase-server/README.md

 #### Variable Notes

+* Other Couchbase Server versions: You can comment out the topmost / current version in the `defaults/*.yml` file for your OS and uncomment a previous version to have that version installed by default instead.
+This can also be done as specific arguments in the `Vagrantfile` as well.
 * couchbase_server_local_package: Place the Couchbase Server package you wish to install into the `files` directory and set this to true to skip package download.
 This can greatly speed up the playbook for large clusters